 The Keihan Main Line for Yodoyabashi Station

 Yodoyabashi Station is best served by the Limited Express service on the private Keihan Main Line.
-If you are traveling to Osaka from central Kyoto this might be a good option.
-For example, you can get to Yodoyabashi Station from Sanjo Station in central Kyoto in 55 minutes for 410 yen.
+If you are starting from central Kyoto, and do not need to go to Kyoto Station first, this can be a very convenient option.
+A Limited Express train will get you from Sanjo Station in central Kyoto to Yodoyabashi Station in about 50 minutes for 490 yen.

 The Hankyu Limited Express for Osaka-Umeda Station